Injury and Violence Prevention

 - Data Projects

 - Minnesota Drug Overdose and Substance Use Pilot Project (MNDOSA)

 Drug overdose deaths continue to rise in Minnesota.
-In response to this crisis, the Minnesota Department of Health (MDH) launched the Minnesota Drug Overdose and Substance Use Pilot Surveillance System (MNDOSA) at select hospitals to track all emergency department-treated and in-patient admissions or cases of recreational drug use, both fatal and nonfatal.
+In response to this crisis, the Minnesota Department of Health (MDH) launched the Minnesota Drug Overdose and Substance Use Pilot Surveillance Activity (MNDOSA) at select hospitals to track all emergency department-treated and in-patient admissions or cases of recreational drug use, both fatal and nonfatal.

 - Minnesota Violent Death Reporting System (MNVDRS)

 Violent deaths can have a profound impact on Minnesotans and Minnesota communities.
 Minnesotans who survive violent experiences are often left struggling with long-term physical, psychological, emotional consequences.
 MNVDRS gathers information to learn more about those who die through violent means.
 Collecting this information can help us understand how frequently violent deaths are occurring, and identify themes so we can see where we can improve our systems and intervene to prevent these deaths.

 - Sudden Unexpected Infant Death (SUID) / Sudden Death in the Young (SDY) Case Registry

 The sudden death of a child is tragic and has far-reaching effects on families and communities.
 In Minnesota, the Department of Health is working with the Data Coordinating Center, based at the Michigan Public Health Institute (MPHI), to gather and store information about sudden child deaths.
 This information will help us understand how common this syndrome is, and what are the potential causes and risk factors for infants, children and young adults who die suddenly and unexpectedly, so we can work to prevent it.

 Syndromic surveillance emphasizes the use of near real-time data with statistical tools to detect and characterize unusual activity for further public health investigation.